 Spenders don’t let money stand in their way of being helpful or thoughtful.

 When a Spender in your life sees a need or opportunity, he or she is ready to jump on it.
 They don’t freeze up when it comes to making a financial commitment to help out or have fun.

 Spenders make great memories.
 They won’t look back on the past with regret at the things they didn’t do because they took action and made it happen.

 You can’t go back and enroll your kids in the club sport they begged to play or take your in-laws to dinner after they are gone.
 We don’t mean to be morbid, but Spenders won’t let money stop them from making the most of the time they’re given.
 They take action.

 Are you wondering if you’re a Primary Spender?
 Or maybe you sense you have some Spending tendencies, but aren’t sure.
-We encourage you to take the Money Personality Assessment today.
-The knowledge is helpful and we know you Spenders probably don’t care, but it’s free.
+We encourage you to click HERE to take the 5 Money Personalities Assessment today.
+The knowledge is helpful and a great resource to have.

 We encourage you to be proud to be a Spender or be sure to celebrate your Spender!
 Tell them how much you appreciate the things we’ve mentioned or create your own list.
 But give the Spender in your life some extra love.